Political Science (PSC)

 PSC 466.
 Politics of Western Europe.
 3,4 Hours.

 This course introduces the politics of Western Europe with a focus on its domestic political and political economic institutions, including legislatures, party, and electoral systems and welfare state structures.
 The last part of the course also focuses on the process of European integration.
-Course Information: Prerequisite: PSC 371.
+Course Information: Prerequisites: PSC 371.

 PSC 467.
 US-Mexico Border Politics.
 3,4 Hours.

 This reading and discussion-based course discusses the dynamics and politics of the US-Mexico border in three parts by emphasizing history and the border, the laws and policy that govern migration, and communication and public opinion about this highly salient topic.
-Course Information: Same as GBL 467.
+Course Information: Same as IGS 467.

 PSC 468.
 Foreign Policy Analysis.
 3,4 Hours.

 This course introduces students to the study of how states formulate and implement their foreign policies.
 It provides an extensive overview of the concepts, methods, and frameworks of analysis to study foreign policy, alongside a survey of case studies from the foreign policies of the United States as well as some of the major actors in Europe and the Middle East.
-Course Information: Prerequisite: PSC 371 and 373.
+Course Information: Prerequisites: PSC 371 and 373.

 PSC 470.
 Terrorism and Public Policy.
 3,4 Hours.